 Basic Safety When Walking On Your RV Roof

-Even if you’re way lighter than your RV roof’s expected weight capacity there still things you need to keep in mind.
+Even if you’re way lighter than your RV roof’s expected weight capacity there are still things you need to keep in mind.

-Don’t Forget About the Weight of Tools
+Consider the Weight of Tools

-If you weight 225 pounds but you’re bringing up 50 pounds of cleaning gear then you’re possibly pushing the limits!
-Don’t forget to include the weight of your equipment like buckets of water, tools and more.
-While it might not seem like much, these things can quickly add up.
+If you weigh 225 pounds but you’re bringing up 50 pounds of cleaning gear, then you’re possibly pushing the limits!
+Don’t forget to include the weight of equipment like buckets of water, tools, and more.

 Avoid Walking Near Vents

-Don’t walk near vents or anything else that’s added to the roof.
-These areas are always going to be a bit weaker just because of the add-on.
-Even if you’ve got a ladder ready rig, you don’t want to make it a habit of hanging out near the weaker areas of your roof!
+Even if you’ve got a ladder-ready rig, you don’t want to make it a habit of hanging out near the weaker areas of your roof!

 Stay Away From Edges…But Not Too Far

-Make Sure Your Roof Isn’t Wet, Icy or Slippery
+Make Sure Your Roof Isn’t Wet, Icy, or Slippery

-It doesn’t matter how much your RV’s roof can hold if it’s wet because then the real concern is a slip and fall!
 Not only would falling off the roof be bad, but falling on the roof will really test the weight capacity of your motorhome’s roof since the impact will add more total weight.

 While this is obviously a concern when cleaning with soapy water, you also need to watch out for the morning mist that can make a roof surprisingly slippery.
 It’s also worth noting that fiberglass roofs tend to be a bit more slippery than rubber.